Toronto Landlord just needs you to put a 20% down payment on the building before you sign a lease - The Beaverton

 “Anyway a post-dated cheque would be fine,” he added

-As markets in Toronto and many other major Canadian cities have become more and more competitive, sources have confirmed that landlords are now regularly requesting tenants put down at least a sizeable portion of the rental property’s value prior to renting a unit, as a gesture of good faith.
+As markets in Toronto and many other major Canadian have become more and more competitive, sources have confirmed that landlords are now regularly requesting tenants put down at least a sizeable portion of the rental property’s value prior to renting a unit, as a gesture of good faith.

 “Look, being a landlord comes with a lot of responsibility,” landlord Derryl Weil told reporters.
 “I don’t just want tenants willing to pay rent and keep my property in good condition.
-Sure, they seem fine at first, but before you know it, they might do something irresponsible like have a or adopt a What you want to do is find tenants to show they are abjectly desperate to find shelter in Toronto and will pay any cost, up to and including laying down enough money to put all of their through college.”
+Sure, they seem fine at first, but before you know it, they might do something irresponsible like have a or adopt a dog.
+What you want to do is find tenants to show they are abjectly desperate to find shelter in Toronto and will pay any cost, up to and including laying down enough to put all of their through college.”

 “Adopt a dog!”
 He added.